git-igmoreno/flickr-geo-api/README.md

 # flickr-geo-api

 This project uses [Flickr App Garden API](https://www.flickr.com/services/api/) for getting pictures given a geolocation point (lat,lon).
 It captures X,Y coordinates when a user clicks on the map and traslate them to lat,lon coordinates.
+Then it send a request to Flickr App Garden Api and gets some random photo shot at this location.
 If you want to test this project make sure to include an API_KEY.js file with a constant declaration of your personal API key:

 For example: